23-26 May 2019

 The rules say that some form of proportional representation should be used when electing MEPs.
 This system ensures that if a party gets 20% of the votes, it will also win roughly 20% of the contested seats, so both larger and smaller political parties have the chance to send representatives to the European Parliament.

 Countries are free to decide on many other important aspects of the voting procedure.
 For example, some split their territory into regional electoral districts, while others have a single electoral district.

 Countries in the EU have different voting traditions and each one may decide on the exact election day within a four-day span, from Thursday (the day on which the Netherlands usually vote) to Sunday (when most countries hold their elections).

 Who runs in the elections?

 Elections are contested by national political parties but once MEPs are elected, most opt to become part of transnational political groups.
 Most national parties are affiliated to a European-wide political party (see below for more information) so one of the big questions on election night is which of these European groupings will exert greater influence in the next legislative term.

 Having a say on who will top the Commission

 In the 2014 elections main European political parties nominated for the first time their candidates for a president of the European Commission, the executive arm of the EU.
-The candidate of the party that won most votes (the European People’s Party) went on to get the Commission president post after obtaining approval in the new Parliament.
+The candidate of the European People’s Party went on to get the Commission president post after obtaining the approval of a majority in the new Parliament.

 A political party at European level is composed of national parties and individuals and is represented in several Member States.
 It is national parties that contest the European elections but they would often be associated to a European political party, and after the elections they would join a political group in the European Parliament with like-minded parties from their political family.